Skip to Main Content

 Abnormal results may mean your kidneys are starting to get damaged.
 But the damage may not yet be bad.
 If the amount of albumin in the urine is not severe, it is called microalbuminuria.

-• More than 30 mg of albumin per gram of creatinine
+Abnormal results are most often reported as 30 mg of albumin per gram of creatinine or more.

 You will need more tests to confirm a problem and show how severe the kidney damage may be.